thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 ## IgPet

+### Data

 I copied and pasted all the data into a new sheet, and I made sure to have first column renamed to "Sample", and then include the JCode, KCode, and LCode columns to create the [working tab delimited text file](https://user-images.githubusercontent.com/92915699/192115066-12a28b2f-f954-4339-abcb-64a9ca26be75.png).
 I do not have symbols or legend codes figured out yet, but this should plot okay.

 Conveniently, the excel file where I tracked the series number will be useful because I can actually make the legend very quickly in a [notepad file](https://github.com/thi-truong/thi-truong.github.io/files/9639530/Stracke2012-legend-1-to-25.txt), and I use those numbers as both KCode and JCode.

+### Plotting

 I go over to the MacBook which I always put to sleep, so turning it on takes about 10 seconds.